Martiless/nondairy-godmother/README.md

 Deployment information can be found [here](/static/documents/DEPLOYMENT.md)
 ***
 ## Credits:
-* Initial setup of the Django project was done following Code Institutes walkthrough project.
+* The initial setup of the Django project was done following the Code Institutes walkthrough project.

 ## Acknowledgements: